dotnet/iot/src/devices/Arduino/README.md

 ## Known limitations

-All communication is routed trough the USB cable immitating a serial port with a limited bandwith.
+All communication is routed through the USB cable immitating a serial port with a limited bandwith.
 Therefore, some not insignificant delays are to be expected when sending commands or retrieving data.
 Communicating with sensors which have time-critical behavior will most likely not work reliably for this reason and the standard bindings provided for these won't work.
 This includes sensors like the DHT11, DHT22 or HCSR-04.
 For some of these, special Firmata modules are available to execute the time-critical part directly on the Arduino.
 This problem does not exist for sensors using I2C or SPI protocols.

 For the moment this binding supports GPIO, Analog In, SPI, I2C and DHT on all platforms.